Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Remember, you will not go to jail on for a DUII charge if you enter and successfully complete the diversion program.

-Maybe.
-Different jurisdictions offer some alternatives to incarceration.
-These may include community service, work release, work crew, home confinement aka electronic monitoring.
-Often, jail is the only option.
 Talk to your Oregon DUII lawyer about what may be available to you.
 In this attorney's opinion, a short jail sentence is nearly always preferable to a lengthy period of community service.

-For a first DUII conviction in Clackamas County the court nearly always sentences you to a short jail term which you must serve in full.
+For a first DUII conviction in Clackamas County the court nearly always sentences you to a short (48 hours) jail term which you must serve in full.

 I am licensed to drive in a state other than Oregon and I was cited for a DUII in Oregon.
 Will my driver license be suspended?